RICO Crime Defense

 In order to violate RICO and be charged, there has to be some sort of criminal enterprise.
 This enterprise could be a street gang; it could be the Mafia, or even a corporation or political party—the enterprise just has to be an entity on its own.
 This separates the individual from the larger entity as a whole and allows the government the ability to damage the organization as a whole and not just prosecute the individuals involved in the commission of the crime.

 If you are convicted under the RICO Act, you can face up to 20 years in prison and have serious financial penalties.
 If convicted, the financial penalties could be a fine of $250,000 or double the amount of profit earned from the activity.
 Additionally, after a conviction under RICO the government is given all of the defendant’s interests meaning that the defendant loses their money and property that can be traced back to criminal activity.
 The defendant can feel the pain of losing their assets even before trial, meaning that while they are facing charges under RICO they may not have any of their own assets with which to fight.

-If you or a loved one is facing a RICO charge, you need an aggressive Orange County criminal defense lawyer on your side.
-With offices in Costa Mesa, we serve people throughout Southern California, including in Huntington Beach, Irvine, Santa Ana, Costa Mesa, and Los Angeles.
+If you or a loved one is facing a RICO charge, you need an aggressive criminal defense lawyer on your side.
+With offices in Costa Mesa and San Diego, we serve people throughout Southern California.
 Call (855) 505-5588 or contact us online for a free initial consultation.